 top of page

-Resilient Trees for Your Yard
+Resilient Trees for Your Yard and Other Spaces

 Trying to decide on a tree or two for your property?
 Greenfield Tree Committee has researched and assembled a list of mostly native, mostly climate resilient trees we recommend.
 Learn about trees' attributes and suitable sites for planting.
 Trees are listed alphabetically by common name under 'Larger Stature' or 'Smaller Stature' sections.
 Use this 'Key' for more info icons and categories.
 To dive a little deeper, click on the 'Learn More' buttons for each tree.
 To compare and contrast trees, use this chart.
+Note: Each tree includes suitability for planting on tree belts and other constrained spaces.
+Trees listed as suitable under "Smaller Stature Trees" can be planted under utility lines.

 LARGER STATURE TREES